pratyushtiwary/possum-engine/README.md

 ### What is Possum?

-Possum is suite of open source password managers which use `possum engine` to save & retrieve passwords.
+Possum is a suite of open source password managers which use `possum engine` to save & retrieve passwords.